Tavisco/Tavisco/README.md

 Also, here are a some of **my repositories** that are worth mentioning:

 - [Palmkedex](https://github.com/Tavisco/Palmkedex) - A complete Pokédex for Palm OS PDAs!
-Written completely in C, with bits of Python for the scraper script!
+Written primarily in C!
 - [Student Organizer](https://github.com/Tavisco/StudentOrganizer) - The recreation in C of a simple program I wrote for Palm OS when I was 13 years old using a BASIC compiler that generated binaries for the PDAs.
-This project was my first contact ever with the C language.
+This recreation project was my first ever contact with the C language.

 I sometimes write [blog](https://tavisco.dev) posts as well.